jtan90/selenium_project/README.md

 # selenium_project
-Using Selenium to web scrape
+Using Selenium to web scrape pokemon cards data